 Anastasia Volkova is an aeronautical engineer completing her PhD in autonomous drone navigation.
-She has experience ranging from projects with the NASA robots onboard International Space Station to managing 370-person team for UEFA.
+She has experience ranging from projects with the NASA robots onboard the International Space Station to managing a 370 person team for UEFA.
 Anastasia has recently been awarded an Amelia Earhart Fellowship for her commitment to advancing the application of aerospace engineering.
-Her passion for the real-world application has found expression in the startup, FluroSat which has successfully finished Telstra’s muru-D accelerator program and is now monitoring farms using drones and satellites in five states in Australia.
+Her passion for real-world applications has found expression in FluroSat, a startup which has successfully finished Telstra’s muru-D accelerator program and is now monitoring farms using drones and satellites in five states in Australia.

 Founder & CEO, littlepay

 Michael Walters has been passionate about cards and payments since the first ATM was installed in his hometown of Port Macquarie.
-Since graduating with business and technology majors from ANU, Michael has worked in cards and payments internationally for more than 25 years – in operational, consulting, governance and start-up roles.
-He has been a co-founder of three fintech start-ups, partner in a global payments consulting firm, advisor to central banks and international payment schemes, COO of a global B2B payments leader, and managed a AUD 400m paytech-focussed fund.
+Since graduating with business and technology majors from ANU, Michael has worked in cards and payments internationally for more than 25 years – in operational, consulting, governance and startup roles.
+He has been a co-founder of three fintech startups, partner in a global payments consulting firm, advisor to central banks and international payment schemes, COO of a global B2B payments leader, and managed a $400m paytech-focussed fund.
 For the past couple of years, Michael has been working with a bunch of (far more) talented, intelligent and creative geeks to work out how to best process little payments.
-With some great ideas and cool tech, they decided to focus in on transit payments (there are more than twice as many of these than all card payments combined), and have convinced many of the UK’s largest transport operators to jump on board.’.
-Michael lives in Melbourne with his wife Katrin and three highly accident-prone kids – as well as a huge, energetic labradoodle pup called Truffles.
+With some great ideas and cool tech, they decided to focus in on transit payments (there are more than twice as many of these than all card payments combined), and have convinced many of the UK’s largest transport operators to jump on board.
+Michael lives in Melbourne with his wife Katrin, three highly accident-prone kids and a huge, energetic labradoodle pup called Truffles.

 Matt Way is the founder of Syntropy.
 For most of his life, Matt has been thinking about ways to help computers understand the world the way humans do.
 While most AI research focuses on constrained supervised learning, Matt has spent over a decade working on new AI algorithms that learn without being given explicit labels, similar to the way that humans learn.
 He believes that if we can endow computers with the abilities to form representations in a unsupervised way this will lead to a future of trainable machines that will exponentially grow the productive output of the human race.